joelczk/writeups/HTB/Nibbles.md

 10.10.10.75    nibbles.htb
 ```

+### Masscan
-Next, we will scan for open ports using masscan.
+Firstly, we scan for open ports using masscan.
 Form the output, we realize that there are numerous open ports on this machine.

 ```
 ┌──(kali㉿kali)-[~]